Example Data & Tools

 Palmer Penguins

-We’ll use the Palmer Penguins dataset throughout this tutorial.
-This dataset contains observations of three penguin species collected from three islands in the Palmer Archipelago, Antarctica.
+We’ll use the Palmer Penguins dataset throughout this tutorial (Gorman, Williams, and Fraser 2014) - observations of three penguin species collected from three islands in the Palmer Archipelago, Antarctica.
+The dataset includes 344 observations of 8 variables:

 Key R Packages We’ll Use